Social media magazine Flipboard pursues TV, films

 The Palo Alto, California-based company hopes to cut deals with studios to carry movies and episodes of TV shows, getting into territory staked out by Netflix, Hulu and Facebook.

 Flipboard mixes articles from a growing list of brands like Oprah.com and the Economist with social media feeds from sites like Facebook into a personalized online magazine.
-It has received $60.5 million in venture capital funding and its app has been downloaded 3 million times.
+It has received $60.5 million (37.0 million pounds) in venture capital funding and its app has been downloaded 3 million times.

 Chairman and Chief Executive Mike McCue said he will tackle the video project at the end of the year.
 He declined to say which studio partners he has approached.
 He also hopes eventually to cut deals with publishers to sell electronic books through Flipboard.